cfpb/pantheon/README.md

 GHE_REPO_ACTIONS actions will be displayed next to each Github Enterprise repo.
 GH_REPO_ACTIONS actions will be displayed next to each public github repo.
 If you do not want an action displayed for a particular repo, return an empty dict.

+## settings.GHE_TILES = tuple('app_name.tile_name', 'app_name.tile_name', ...)
+## settings.GH_TILES = tuple('app_name.tile_name', 'app_name.tile_name', ...)
+(github tile)

+Each app_name app must have a tiles.py file that contains a tile_name(request, context) function.
+The function must return a context dict with at minimum the following keys:

+    * name - unique name for this tile
+    * template - the template path used to render this context

+These tiles render actions and alerts at the top of the GitHub and GitHub enterprise repo lists.